How contact Protractor Online supports angle work

 This contact Protractor Online page is a practical reference for users who want to report a problem or suggest a better measurement workflow.
 It explains feedback, bug reports, correction requests, feature ideas, and practical support details, then connects the idea to a PDF import bug, a calculator correction, and a content clarification so users know what to check before relying on a result.

-A good contact Protractor Online explanation should be specific enough to act on.
+A good guidance explanation should be specific enough to act on.
 This page keeps a PDF import bug in view, adds checks for a calculator correction, and points users who want to report a problem or suggest a better measurement workflow toward related pages when a content clarification needs a calculator, protractor, worksheet, or policy detail.

 How to use this contact Protractor Online page